dhalber11/Pi_In_The_Sky/README.md

 Not much happened in code this week because I had to do some last-minute Onshape and assembly so that we could launch before spring break.
 However, I did play around with the dropping height to figure out what a good test would be and settled upon 10 meters.
 10 meters wasn't too high that it would get destroyed if it crashed but high enough that it would have time to recover and possibly glide before it hit the ground.

 #### CAD Progress
+This week was spent as all the others before launch week.
+Rushing to make final changes to the plane to make us as confident as possible in its flight.
+This time was spent finalizing the wings as those were the last on the plane.
+As the wings were held together by a rodn straight through the plane, the wings once assembled were stuck in the fuselage permanently.
+Until it inevitably exploded on impact after dropping 20 meters (Foreshadowing).

 ### Week 11 (3/18 - 3/22)
 #### Code Progress